Eschatologue/CM_wiki/docs/class/fighter/index.md

 ### Level 20: Three Extra Attacks

-You can attack four times instead of once whenever you take the Attack action on your turn.
+You can attack four times instead of once whenever you take the **:rsc-a: Attack**{ .rsc } action on your turn.

 --8<-- "includes/snippets/item-mastery.md"
 --8<-- "includes/snippets/skills.md"